 We are confident that no other law firm consistently gets similar results on behalf of federal employees to what we have obtained.
 Our firm has garnered a high level of respect from Judges, Agency Counsel, and peers in the industry.

-Some of the matters in which we have assisted government employees include security clearance and background investigations (federal employees and contractors), employment discrimination, Office of Special Counsel complaints and whistleblower retaliation, proposed disciplinary and performance actions, Merit Systems Protection Board appeals, retirement and employment benefit matters, classification issues, and disability retirement applications.
+Some of the matters in which our New York federal employment lawyers have assisted government employees include security clearance and background investigations (federal employees and contractors), employment discrimination, Office of Special Counsel complaints and whistleblower retaliation, proposed disciplinary and performance actions, Merit Systems Protection Board appeals, retirement and employment benefit matters, classification issues, and disability retirement applications.
 We have represented employees of many federal agencies, ranging from DHS, USDA, and DOD to USPS, FDIC, and NASA.
 Attorney Bell can assist workers in Equal Employment Opportunity Commission (EEOC) proceedings, Oral Conference Hearings, Mediations, and in OPM matters.
 We serve federal employees nationwide and overseas.
 At the Law Office of Jonathan Bell, every client will be assigned a managing attorney, with a minimum of 10 years of experience who will supervise your case.
 We can handle your case from beginning to end.Advocacy for Federal Employees Facing or Appealing Disciplinary or Performance Actions

 Federal employees may find themselves subject to agency disciplinary and performance actions.
 For some, this may come in the form of a proposal for a removal, downgrade, or suspension.
 If you are in this position, you have the right to provide an oral and/or written reply, as well as submit witness statements and other documentation.
 Employees must be afforded due process during certain proceedings, and they may be able to assert affirmative defense(s), such as discrimination by the agency, a violation of the Uniformed Services Employment and Reemployment Act (USERRA), and procedural due process errors.